genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 In the Spanning Tree network, bridges exchange information and automatically elect a bridge with the lowest bridge id value as a root bridge in the network.

 A bridge id is a 8 octets (= bytes) value and is made up of two components - a bridge priority and a bridge MAC address.
-In the previous example of three bridges, strings like '32768.02:00:90:00:0b:0b' are bridge ids.
-The first part (e.g. '32768') is the bridge priority and the second part (e.g. '02:00:90:00:0b:0b') is the bridge's MAC address.
+In the previous example of three bridges, strings like '32768.02:00:80:00:0c:0b' are bridge ids.
+The first part (e.g. '32768') is the bridge priority and the second part (e.g. '02:00:80:00:0c:0b') is the bridge MAC address.

 <style>
 .bl { color: blue; }